 Image credit: kreatikar

-We will be delivering our accredited Thinking Digitally course during autumn and winter 2021 to 2022, as part of our Build Back Digital Initiative supported by the Scottish Government’s National Transition Training Fund.
+We will be delivering our accredited Thinking Digitally course in early 2022, as part of our Build Back Digital Initiative supported by the Scottish Government’s National Transition Training Fund.
 Participation in this course will be free for disabled people, carers, and those who provide services for disabled people and carers.
 This remotely delivered course provides a supportive environment for learners to improve their digital skills, earn a qualification (12 credits at SCQF level 6), and create an accessible ‘digital artefact’, such as a website or blog.
 You may benefit from this course if you are looking to: improve your digital confidence and competence, learn about different online tools for communication and collaboration, and discover how to produce accessible online content.

 This course is credit rated by Glasgow Clyde College, and your work will be assessed, though there are no examinations.
 We will help you create a private online space in which you can compile an e-portfolio of work for assessment.
 Once we have defined a learning plan, you choose the online tools to produce your digital artefact.
 The course is delivered via an online platform such as Zoom, in groups of approximately 5 learners to a single tutor.
 This allows learners within the group to support each other.
 We will create a private online space, using a platform such as Slack, in which learners are able to share ideas outwith the tutor-led sessions.
 Prior to commencing the course, you will have a one-to-one meeting with the tutor to discuss your application, and to understand what you are hoping to get out of the course.
 You will also have a one-to-one session mid-way through the course to ensure you are managing the course load and to allow you to reflect on your learning so far.